intoxstudio/restrict-user-access/readme.txt

 ###🔒 Contextual Content Protection

-Restrict access to your posts, pages, or categories.
+Prevent unauthorized users from visiting your posts, pages, or categories.
 You can even combine the conditions: protect all posts tagged "Premium" written by a select author.

 The following Access Conditions are available out of the box: